RuneHistory/pyrunehistory/README.md

 Name: runs_unchanged_min
 Type: `int`
 Default: `None`
-Description: The minimum amount of times an account has been updated without experience changing.
+Description: "The minimum amount of times an account has been updated without experience changing."

 Name: runs_unchanged_max
 Type: `int`
 Default: `None`
-Description: The maximum amount of times an account has been updated without experience changing.
+Description: "The maximum amount of times an account has been updated without experience changing."

 Name: last_ran_before
 Type: `datetime`
 Default: `None`
-Description: Only show accounts that were last checked before this time.
+Description: "Only show accounts that were last checked before this time."

 Name: prioritise
 Type: `bool`
 Default: `True`
-Description: Prioritise the order of return accounts to return accounts to be reported on first.
+Description: "Prioritise the order of return accounts to return accounts to be reported on first."
 ---

 ## Running tests